 Our goal this year is to continue to promote employee engagement with the Frontier values and its UNGC commitment, in particular among our more junior colleagues.
 In our view, this is the best guarantee that these values and principles remain relevant and a continuing focus for our staff.
-Frontier's central People team are committed to continue to promote our Diversity and Inclusion programme which is focused on all aspects of the employee journey from recruitment to exit.
+Frontier's Central People team are committed to continue to promote our Diversity and Inclusion programme which is focussed on all aspects of the employee journey from recruitment to exit.

 Frontier has put in place a range of policies and initiatives aimed at ensuring the welfare of our employees.
-These include generous maternity leave, flexible working arrangements (e.g. working part-time, working from home), supporting charity initiatives (e.g. red nose day, a volunteering day allowance, partnership with educational charities), mentoring and external support channels.
-Frontier has special remit teams dedicated to making improvements to work life balance, wellbeing and inclusion across the firm.
+These include flexible and generous maternity leave, flexible working arrangements (e.g. working part-time, working from home), supporting charity initiatives (e.g. red nose day, partnership with homeless association), mentoring and external support channels.
+Frontier has special remit teams dedicated to making improvements to Work Life Balance, Wellbeing and Inclusion across the firm.